Shenhav-and-Korem-labs/SCRuB/README.md

 | ERR525688  |  0 | 13 | 0| 200 |
 | ERR525699  |  4 | 5 | 0|0 |

-(2) data - (n_samples + n_controls x 2, or (n_samples + n_controls x 3.
+(2) metadata - (n_samples + n_controls x 2, or (n_samples + n_controls x 3.
 The columns must be ordered as described below, with the third column being optional.
 The three columns are 1) a boolean indicator identifying which entries correspond to control samples; 2) a string column denoting the types of control samples; and (optionally) 3) the plate location of each sample.

 | | is_control | sample_type | sample_well |
 | ------------- | ------------- |------------- |------------- |